jandre/dockerpc/README.md

 This project was inspired by the [pie plugin architecture](https://github.com/natefinch/pie).

 Like `pie`, it enables you to create an JSON-RPC plugin communication over standard in/standard out, however, it uses Docker containers as `pie` plugin providers.

+stdin/out/error is still used for RPC; however, all of the communication occurs over the Docker API (via the `/attach` API).

 Currently, only plugin `providers` are supported (not consumers) and you must run Docker on a non-unix socket port.